-- Press Ganey Associates is a South Bend, Indiana-based health care company known for developing and distributing patient satisfaction surveys.
-Its Medical Practice Survey is the most widely used outpatient satisfaction survey in the United States. - A new national Press Ganey survey that returned 1.3 million completed patient questionnaires across 1.45 practices between January and August 2020 gives solid insights into what has worked and what hash t during the run-up in telemedicine adoption during the pandemic.
+Press Ganey Associates is a South Bend, Indiana-based health care company known for developing and distributing patient satisfaction surveys.
+Its Medical Practice Survey is the most widely used outpatient satisfaction surveys.
+Its Medical Practice Survey is the most widely used outpatient satisfaction survey in the United State.
+A new national Press Ganey survey that returned 1.3 million completed patient questionnaires across 154 practices between January and August 2020 gives solid insights into what has worked and what hasn't during the run-up in telemedicine adoption during the pandemic.
 Key findings include: - Telemedicine is here to stay.
-Usage has leveled off at roughly 15% of visits, down from an early COVID peak of 37%, but significantly up from the pre-pandemic baseline of less than 1%. - Feedback on telemedicine visits was surprisingly positive: 89% of patients would recommend their provider after having had a telemedicine visit pyright, Manso Management Resources, 2022.
-All Rights Reserved.
-Not For Distribution without Permission
+Usage has leveled off at roughly 20% of visits, down from an early COVID peak of 37%, but significantly up from the pre-pandemic baseline of less than 1%. - Feedback on telemedicine visits was surprisingly positive: 89% of patients would recommend their provider after having had a telemedicine visit the secretary for fraving and Evaluation office of the attribution patients.

-Telemedicine by patient age: Jan 1 - Apr 24, 2020

-When considered by demographic, the average age of patients responding to telemedicine surveys is 54, compared with 58 for traditional medical practice surveys.
+Telemedicine by patient age: Jan 1 - Apr 24, 2020 Telemedicine Survey Volume by Patient Age (Jan 1 - Agr 24, 2020) When considered by demographic, the average age of patients responding to telemedicine surveys is 54, compared with 58 for traditional medical practice surveys.

-Patient satisfaction with Telemedicine

-- Analyses of more than 30,000 early consumer responses to telemedicine surveys received through the end of April paint a favorable picture for patient experience with virtual visits.
-Based on the data, patients are overwhelmingly positive about their virtual interactions with their care providers, even when technical issues posed challenges, as indicated by the lower scores for technologyrelated Items - These data highlight opportunities for enhancing the physician-patient connection by addressing technical barriers that impede consistent and reliable communication
+Patient satisfaction with Telemedicine - Analyses of more than 30,000 early consumer responses to telemedicine surveys received through the end of April paint a favorable picture for patient experience with virtual visits.
+Based on the data, patients are overwhelmingly positive about their virtual interactions with their care providers, even when technical issues posed challenges, as indicated by the lower scores for technology-related thems - These data highlight opportunities for enhancing the physician-patient connection by addressing technical barriers that impede consistent and reliable communication - Consistent technical score for the connection by addressing technical barriers that impede consistent and reliable communication - Consistent technical score for the connection by addressing technical barriers that impede consistent and reliable communication